kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

     --branch <NEW_RELEASE_BRANCH_OR_MAIN_BRANCH>
     ```

-1. Manually format and categorize the release notes
+1. Open the output temporary file logged by the tool and manually format and categorize the release notes

 ## Prepare release in GitHub